Classification in Equilibrium: Structure of Optimal Decision Rules: Quotas and Threshold Structure

 \section{Quotas and Threshold Structure}

-We now investigate environments where the classifier is potentially constrained by a quota on the fraction of individuals who may be rewarded.
+Throughout, we investigate environments where the classifier is potentially constrained by a quota on the fraction of individuals who may be rewarded.
 This allows us to capture settings such as admissions and hiring, where capacity constraints shape classification design.
-Specifically, suppose there is a requirement that the \textit{expected} proportion of individuals who are rewarded ($d_i=1$) by $\delta$ be no greater than $q \in (0,1]$, where $q$ is exogenous and fixed.\footnote{Note that $q=1$ is equivalent to $D$ being unconstrained, as in our baseline model.}
+Specifically, suppose there is a requirement that the expected proportion of individuals who are rewarded ($d_i=1$) by $\delta$ be no greater than $q \in (0,1]$, where $q$ is exogenous and fixed.
+Setting $q=1$ is equivalent to $D$ being unconstrained in the share of expected positive classifications that are allowable, and so this environment allows us to capture both constrained and unconstrained settings.

 For any admissible $(F,G)$ and $\delta\in \mathcal{D}$, let $v(TPR(\delta), FPR(\delta))$ denote the fraction of individuals rewarded in expectation by $\delta$, defined as follows:

 Then, the quota constraint requires that: